algorand/mule/docs/getting_started.md

 No matter the arrangement of tasks, Mule will evaluate the chain of dependent tasks that need to be executed such that tasks get executed once in the order they are needed.

-Next we will look into how you can parameterize your tasks
+Next, we will look into how you can parameterize your tasks.

 ## Job configs